alokebd/spring2.5j8-transaction-management/money-transfer-service-declarative-programmatic-transaction/README.md

 - `Platform transaction manager` that handles transactions.

 - At a high level, Spring creates proxies for all the classes annotated with @Transactional – either on the class or on any of the methods.
 The proxy allows the framework to inject transactional logic before and after the running method – mainly for starting and committing the transaction.

-- 4 Components interacting with each other are used by spring to handle your trans.:
+- 4 Components interacting with each other are used by spring to handle transaction:

 - **_`Persistence context proxy`_**
 * The entities live in database are managed by entity manager, it defines methods that are used to interact with persistence context.